marcmengel/metacat/docs/ui.rst

     * replace - checksums dictionary, metadata and parents and children lists will be replaced with new values
     * add/update - checksums dictionary and metadata will be updated with new values, specified parents/children will be added to existing lists

-The command will modify only those attributes included in the command and will not affect other attrubutes.
+The command will modify only those attributes included in the command and will not affect other attributes.
 For example:

 .. code-block:: shell